jakelashbrook/dragonsdelight/README.md

     I originally planned to include more W3.css animations on the gallery area, but decided to hold back for a later release so the site can visibly grow more over several releases.
 7. [EZ Gif](https://ezgif.com/)
-    - Used to edit the width/height of images used and decrease their file sizes whilst maintining the maximum quality possible.
+    - Used to edit the width/height of images and decrease their file sizes whilst maintining the maximum quality possible.
 8. [Minify Code](http://minifycode.com/)
    - Used to Minify the CSS file to improve rendering performance by the